apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 This will bind ``/opt`` on the host to ``/opt`` in the container and ``/data`` on the host to ``/mnt`` in the container.

-Using the environment variable instead of the command line argument, this would
+Using the environment variable instead of the command line argument, would
 be:

 .. code-block:: none